 Mental health and clean homes and inextricably linked.
 In a study published in "Personality and Social Psychology Bulletin," researchers reveal a clear connection between women whose living spaces are cluttered and mental health symptoms including fatigue and depression.

 Those women with messy homes also had elevated cortisol (stress) hormone levels in their bodies.

-On the other hand, if you summon up some cleaning and decluttering motivation, research shows you’ll be rewarded with feeling more focused and appear calmer too.
+On the other hand, if you summon up some cleaning and decluttering motivation, research shows you’ll be rewarded with greater productivity and you'll feel calmer, too.